jbiason/blog/content/books/things-i-learnt/magical-number-seven/index.md

 "But that isn't performant!" someone may cry.
-Well, maybe it's just a bit less performant than the original chained-calls ('cause it wouldn't create and destroy frames in the stack, it would just pile them up and then unstack them all in the end), but heck, optimization is for compilers, not people.
+Well, maybe it's just a bit less performant than the original chained-calls ('cause it wouldn't create and destroy frames in the stack, it would just pile them up and then "unstack" them all in the end), but heck, optimization is for compilers, not people.
 Your job is to make the code _readable_ and _understandable_.
 If you need performance, you can think of a better sequence of steps, not some "let's make this a mess